dortania/OpenCore-Legacy-Patcher/docs/UPDATE.md

-# Updating OpenCore and Co.
+# Updating OpenCore and Co

 With OpenCore Legacy Patcher, generally there's very little reason for users to update the OpenCore installed on their machine unless you feel there's a benefit with new versions for your setup.